aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/merge/_index.md

 ---
-title: Merge Excel Files with Aspose.Cells Cloud PHP SDK
+title: Merge Excel Files with PHP using Aspose.Cells Cloud API
-description: Use Aspose.Cells Cloud PHP SDK to merge multiple Excel files into one workbook quickly.
-Supports REST API and rich docs – start integrating now!
+description: Use Aspose.Cells Cloud API to merge multiple Excel files into one with PHP.
+Get free SDK, sample code, and quick‑start guide – try it now!

 ---
 {{< blocks/products/pf/main-wrap-class >}}